Ikomia-dev/IkomiaStudio/Templates/Python/template_readme.md

 wf.run_on(url="example_image.png")
 ```

-## :rocket: Use with Ikomia Studio
+## :sunny: Use with Ikomia Studio

+Ikomia Studio offers a friendly UI with the same features as the API.

-1. If you are not an Ikomia Studio user yet, you can install it from the [following page](https://www.ikomia.ai/studio).
+- If you haven't started using Ikomia Studio yet, download and install it from [this page](https://www.ikomia.ai/studio).
-2. Start Ikomia Studio software
-3. Open Ikomia HUB
-4. Search and install **_algorithm_name_**
-5. Add **_algorithm_name_** in a workflow and visualize results

-If you need more resources for your first steps with Ikomia Studio, you can consult the [following blog post](https://www.ikomia.ai/blog/how-to-use-ikomia-studio).
+- For additional guidance on getting started with Ikomia Studio, check out [this blog post](https://www.ikomia.ai/blog/how-to-get-started-with-ikomia-studio).

 ## :pencil: Set algorithm parameters